-- Daily attendance is taken and kept in each individual classroom.
+Daily attendance is taken and kept in each individual classroom.
 At the end of each month, attendance records are compiled into a master office file.
 An emergency card for each child is completed by parents and kept in each child's respective classroom and a copy is in the office child file.
-These include parent home & work telephone numbers, an emergency contact, allergies, and physician's name. - Educators take emergency cards with them whenever the class leaves the classroom.
+These include parent home & work telephone numbers, emergency contact, allergies, and physician's name.

+Educators take emergency cards with them whenever the class leaves the classroom.

+No child may leave the classroom unattended by an adult.

+Fully equipped first aid kits are provided in every classroom and vehicle.
+First aid kits must be taken when leaving the building with a class.

+Telephones and emergency numbers are in each classroom.

+The inside temperature of the building and classrooms must remain between 67 and 80 degrees.
+If a loss of building services occurs (heat, air-conditioning, water, electricity, plumbing or telephone), a decision to close the facility will be made based on the anticipated length of the disruption and the evaluated conditions and circumstances.

+Only authorized individuals may pick up children.
+Verbal permission for other than "authorized" individuals to pick up a child is acceptable.
+Presentation of a picture ID is required before the child is released.

+Children are not released to any person under the influence of alcohol.
+A call to another responsible adult is made.

+Fire/Tornado Policies

-- No child may leave the classroom unattended by an adult. - Emergency plans and diagrams for evacuation for fire, tornado drills and/or other evacuations are posted near each door of every classroom. - Emergency procedures, including accidents and use of fire extinguishers, are reviewed during the annual orientation held at the beginning of each school year.
-Educators employed at other times are individually oriented. - Fire drills are conducted monthly.
-The staff carry with them attendance sheets and emergency cards.
+Emergency plans and diagrams for evacuation for fire, tornado drills and/or other evacuations are posted near each door of every classroom.

+Emergency procedures, including accidents and use of fire extinguishers, are reviewed during the annual orientation held at the beginning of each school year.
+Educators employed at other times are individually oriented.

+Fire drills are conducted monthly. -The staff carry with them attendance sheets and emergency cards.
 The lights are turned off and all doors are closed.
 The children are taken away from the building.
-Staff wait for all clear notification before returning to the building. - During tornado evacuations, the staff takes children to the designated area away from windows and doors.
+Staff wait for all clear notification before returning to the building.

+During tornado evacuations, the staff takes children to the designated area away from windows and doors.
 Attendance lists and emergency cards are taken when leaving the classroom.
-Children remain in the designated area until there is an all-clear notice. - Fully equipped first aid kits are provided in every classroom and vehicle.
-First aid kits must be taken when leaving the building with a class. - Telephones and emergency numbers are in each classroom. - The inside temperature of the building and classrooms must remain between 67 and 80 degrees. - If a loss of building services occurs (heat, air-conditioning, water, electricity, plumbing or telephone), a decision to close the facility will be made based on the anticipated length of the disruption and the evaluated conditions and circumstances. - Only authorized individuals may pick up children.
-Verbal permission for other than "authorized" individuals to pick up a child is acceptable.
-Presentation of a picture ID is required before the child is released. - Children are not released to any person under the influence of alcohol.
-A call to another responsible adult is made.

-\See Missing Child Appendix 2
+Children remain in the designated area until there is an all-clear notice.